-Associate Professor of Clinical Surgery
+Professor of Clinical Surgery

-Pathophysiology; Surgery; Surgery - Laparoscopic; Surgery - Trauma; Surgical Critical Care - Surgery
+Surgery - Laparoscopic; Surgery - Trauma; Surgical Critical Care - Surgery

-I am an acute care surgeon board-certified in both surgery and surgical critical care.
-The most important part of my job is providing compassionate care to my patients, who are often acutely injured and/or critically ill.
+I am an acute care surgeon board-certified in both surgery and surgical critical care, with clinical focus in trauma, emergency general surgery and surgical critical care.
+The most important part of my job is providing compassionate surgical care to my patients, who are often acutely injured and/or critically ill.
 I have a deep awareness of, and empathy for my patients’ suffering, and I do my best to alleviate it.
-My clinical focus is in trauma, critical care and emergency general surgery.
-I also perform laparoscopic surgery, gastrointestinal surgery (small bowel, colorectal and biliary), complex hernia surgery, as well as endoscopy and wound care.
+I practice medicine with a golden rule — “Do unto others as you would have them do unto you”.
+I believe that an optimal medical decision is the one that integrates information about the patient’s clinical state and circumstances, the available research evidence, as well as the patient’s values and preferences.
+I also perform laparoscopic surgery, gastrointestinal surgery (small bowel, colorectal and biliary), complex hernia repair, endoscopy and provide wound care.